quist00/jupyterlab-tutorial/presentation.md

 ### Introduction to JupyterLab
+- David Palmquist
+    - Library Systems Team, CSUF Pollak Library

+### What will be touched on
-- What is JupyterLab?
+- What is JupyterLab
-- How can you access it?
+- Where can you run it
 - Interface basics
 - Resources
 - Q & A